hashicorp/terraform-website/content/source/docs/glossary.html.md

 Different VCS providers handle forks differently, but a fork is usually owned by a different person or organization than the original repo, and a fork usually does not inherit all of the original repo's access permissions.

-Terraform Enterprise makes extensive use of VCS repos, and assumes that forks of a trusted repo are not necessarily trusted.
-As such, TFE avoids evaluating any code from external forks, which prevents TFE from running [speculative plans][] for [pull requests][] from forks.
+Terraform Cloud makes extensive use of VCS repos, and assumes that forks of a trusted repo are not necessarily trusted.
+As such, Terraform Cloud avoids evaluating any code from external forks, which prevents Terraform Cloud from running [speculative plans][] for [pull requests][] from forks.

 ## Git